slime/slime/CONTRIBUTING.md

 ## Coding style

-We like the fact that each function in SLIME will fit on a single screen (80x20), and would like to preserve this property!
+We like the fact that each function in SLY will fit on a single screen (80x20), and would like to preserve this property!
 Beyond that we're not dogmatic :-)